 Under Arizona State law, you must file a petition for divorce.
-Your Phoenix family law attorney will ensure these papers are formally served to your spouse, be acknowledged, and be signed within a court-mandated period of time.
+A Phoenix law firm focused on family law will ensure these papers are formally served to your spouse, be acknowledged, and be signed within a court-mandated period of time.
 This is the first step to filing for a divorce.

 What Are The Most Important Things To Decide During A Divorce?

 Arizona State court will address the most pressing issues first.
 If a divorcing couple has children, the couple must decide on their custody terms and conditions moving forward.
 These conditions must be approved by the court and proven to be in the best interest of the child.
 Deciding who stays in the family home and who leaves is another decision commonly addressed at the beginning of the marriage.
 These immediate issues are addressed in what is referred to as a temporary order hearing.
 These issues will be addressed in court if the couple cannot decide on mutually beneficial terms.